Internet Explorer 2: Availability

-Internet Explorer version 2 was released in beta in October 1995, only 2 months after version 1 came out in Microsoft Plus! for 95 that August.
+Internet Explorer version 2 was released in beta in October 1995, only 2 months after version 1 came out in Microsoft Plus! for ‘95 that August.
 It was released for Microsoft Windows in November 1995.
 The Beta for Mac on PowerPC came out in January, and the finalized version in April for 68k and PowerPC.
 The Mac version was not released until January 1996 for PPC, and April for 68k.
 Version 2 was included in Microsoft's Internet Starter Kit in early 1996.
 It launched with twelve languages, including English, but this expanded to 24, 20, and 9 for Win 95, Win 3.1 and Mac respectively by April 1996.
 The 2.0i version supported double-byte character-sets for supporting Chinese, Japanese or Korean characters in web pages.
-Version 2.1 for the Mac came out in August 1996, the same month version 2 for Windows was superseded by Microsoft Internet Explorer 3.
+Version 2.1 for the Mac came out in August 1996, the same month version 2 for Windows was superseded by Internet Explorer 3.
 There were 16-bit and 32-bit versions depending on the OS.